getodk/docs/docs/central-api-form-management.rst

 **DELETE /v1/projects/{projectId}/forms/{xmlFormId}/draft/attachments/{filename}**

+.. raw:: html

-Because Form Attachments are completely determined by the XForms definition of the form itself, there is no direct way to entirely remove a Form Attachment entry from the list, only to clear its uploaded content or to unlink the Dataset.
-Thus, when you issue a ``DELETE``\  to the attachment's endpoint, that is what happens.
+  <p>Because Form Attachments are completely determined by the XForms definition of the form itself, there is no direct way to entirely remove a Form Attachment entry from the list, only to clear its uploaded content or to unlink the Dataset.
+Thus, when you issue a <code>DELETE</code> to the attachment's endpoint, that is what happens.</p>

 .. dropdown:: Request